 6. Runestad T. Functional Ingredients market overview, Functional Ingredients, October 2007.

-7. a b c Xinhua News Agency, Opening ceremonies of Ningxia wolfberry festival, August 3, 2005.
+7. Xinhua News Agency, Opening ceremonies of Ningxia wolfberry festival, August 3, 2005.

-8. a b Staff reporter, Wolfberry festival to be held in Ningxia, China Daily, July 19, 2004.
+8. Staff reporter, Wolfberry festival to be held in Ningxia, China Daily, July 19, 2004.

 9. Staff reporter, China's first provincial-level wolfberry association established, People's Daily Onlne, August 19, 2001.